Back to Tech Articles

 Typical 4 cyl.
 Honda Timing Belt Replacement

-1. If radio is an anti theft type, make sure you have the code and then disconnect the battery.
+1. If the radio is an anti theft type, make sure you have the code and then disconnect the battery.
 Disconnecting the battery will prevent tools from shorting out on electrical connections while working under the hood.

 2. Jack up vehicle and support with jack stand.
 Remove the wheel and splash shield to allow access to the lower front of engine.
 Rotate engine with breaker bar on crank bolt counter clock-wise to top dead center, loosen crankshaft pulley bolt.